Measuring a box seems simple enough!

-Think of it this way; minimal room for movement in the box means minimal room for damage.
+Think of it this way; minimal room for movement in the box means minimal room for damage and reduction of your overall costs.

-Here we aim to lay out the most crucial considerations for measuring dimensions of your desired box!
+Here we lay out the top considerations and a step by step guide for measuring the dimensions of your box.

 The Three Dimensions of a Box